JeffreySarnoff/TwoFloats.jl/README.md

        - operations are computed without introducing accuracy guards

 ### design for interoperable advantage
-   - make ready the use of `StructArrays.jl` with Vectors and Matricies of `Pairs`
+   - make ready use of StructArrays.jl with Vectors and Matricies of `Pairs`
-       - this is a requirement for best success in applying LoopVectorization.jl
+   - this allows LoopVectorization.jl to work properly with our `Pair` type

 ----